 Our compliance focuses on three safeguards: Administrative, Technical, and Physical.

 We comply with HIPAA by observing proper information management.
 A HIPAA officer is assigned to recommend guidelines and conduct monitoring and training.
-These officers also serve as enforcers of security policies that prevent unauthorized access to sensitive information.
-At any time these policies be breached, incident reports are prepared by the responsible staff or the supervising officer and submitted to the HIPAA officer for immediate action.
+These officers also serve as policy enforcers who prevent unauthorized access to sensitive information.
+At any time these policies be breached, incident reports are prepared by the responsible staff or the supervising officer to be submitted to the HIPAA officer for immediate action.

 Our protocols are designed to include active client participation.
 Clients choose their preferred EMR, cloud storage, and phone system with which they may be familiar or comfortable.
 These channels are secured at all times, maintaining a delicate balance between protection and client accessibility.